joeles/lmctfy/README.md

 # lmctfy
 In the spirit of lmgtfy.com, Let Me Code That For You!

-Use public gists to create links so your friends don't have to code so much.
+Use public gists to create links so your friends don't have to code so hard.

 Link format is http://lmctfy.co/?{hash} where {hash} = the hash portion of a public gist.github.com url.